casdoor/casdoor-dotnet-sdk/README.md

 ## Casdoor Client
 Casdoor.Client is a base package for the specific platform SDKs.
 It contains follow features.
-- CasdoorClient
-A API client implementation for the Casdoor.
+- CasdoorClient: A API client implementation for the Casdoor.
 You can use to call the Casdoor APIs.
 ##### Usage
 ```cs
 var httpClient = new HttpClient();